 Orchid Pot Recommendations

 - 4-Inch Plastic Pots from Clear Pots – Perfect for most orchids, and it comes in a pack.
 However, note that the holes on these pots are only on the bottom.
+I have a couple orchids potted in these and found that they need less frequent watering in these types of pots.

 - Slotted Orchid Pots Pack from Repot Me – Comes in two copies of four-pot sizes, and each pot has side slits and bottom holes.
 I have personally used these for my orchids and have found that they work well.